Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Introduction

-Experiments on the MME and POPE benchmarks demonstrate that, without any additional training, DCLA significantly reduces hallucinations across four diverse LVLMs: LLaVA1.5-7b \cite{liu2023mitigating}, LLaVA1.5-13b \cite{liu2023mitigating}, LLaVA-NEXT \cite{liu2024llavanext}, and mPLUG-Owl2 \cite{ye2023mplug}.
+Experiments on the MME and POPE benchmarks demonstrate that, without any additional training, DCLA significantly reduces hallucinations across four diverse LVLMs: LLaVA1.5-7b \cite{liu2023visual}, LLaVA1.5-13b \cite{liu2023visual}, LLaVA-NEXT \cite{liu2024llavanext}, and mPLUG-Owl2 \cite{ye2023mplug}.
 Results on VizWiz and MM-Vet datasets show the broader applicability of our method beyond hallucination mitigation.
+Experiments on Qwen2.5-VL, Qwen3-VL, and InternVL3 further confirm that DCLA generalizes across model families with minimal overhead.
 The contributions are summarized as follows:

-\begin{itemize} \item We propose Decoding with Inter-layer Consistency via Layer Aggregation (DCLA), a training-free decoding method that reduces hallucinations by enforcing semantic consistency across transformer layers. \item We conduct extensive experiments to validate the proposed DCLA approach, demonstrating that enforcing inter-layer consistency during inference can effectively reduce hallucinations in LVLMs across multiple benchmarks and models. \end{itemize}
+\begin{itemize} \item We identify inter-layer semantic inconsistency as a key factor behind hallucinations in LVLM decoding, providing a dynamic perspective beyond static knowledge deficiency or final-layer output correction. \item We propose Decoding with Inter-layer Consistency via Layer Aggregation (DCLA), a training-free decoding method that constructs a layer-wise semantic reference and adaptively refines semantically deviated hidden states without retraining or external knowledge. \item We conduct extensive experiments across seven LVLMs and multiple benchmarks, demonstrating that DCLA consistently improves hallucination mitigation and general multimodal reliability with limited inference overhead. \end{itemize}